 By the eve of the conference, all teams, task forces and individuals assigned to ensure the smooth running of the Conference were on maximum alert.
 The Information Officers trained by Yin Hong Shuen in Kuala Lumpur were told to take their positions in welcoming the guests and attend to the needs of the participants.
 Mr. S. Nagaratnam and Mr. S. Bhaskaran were ready as rapporteurs to record the proceedings of the conference.
 On the morning of Friday, 1 January 1971, the Conference took place in the fully carpeted and air-conditioned Victoria Theatre

 Hall.
 The time had come for receiving Hand of the Cause of God and representative of the Bahá’í World Centre, Mr. Enoch Olinga.
 Mr. Inbum Chinniah was with his walkie talkie, connected to some workers behind the scene.
-Mr. Ganasa Murthi Ramasamy and Mr. Leong Ho Chiew were monitoring and reporting that everything went well to ensure a flawless opening of the Conference.
+Mr. Leong Ho Chiew who was holding a high position in the Royal Malaysian Police Force was in charge of security matters.
+He and Mr. Ganasa Murthi Ramasamy were monitoring and reporting that everything went well to ensure a flawless opening of the Conference.
 Through prior arrangements, the organizers had lined up, at the entrance, some representatives from various countries to officially welcome the Hand of the Cause of God.
 Dr. John Fozdar, Chairman of the National Spiritual Assembly of the Bahá’ís of Malaysia, and himself a Knight of Bahá’u’lláh welcomed Mr. Olinga at the ground floor where he alighted from a car that was arranged for him.
 Everyone was seated, waiting for the official opening.